thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 ## Device attributes API

-Thingsboard provides following API to device applications:
+ThingsBoard provides following API to device applications:

  - upload *client-side* attributes to the server
  - request *client-side* and *shared* attributes from the server.